ampycloud 2.1.1 stars watch doi

 Welcome to the ampycloud documentation

-• What: ampycloud refers to both a Python package and the algorithm at its core, designed to characterize cloud layers (i.e. height and sky coverage fraction) using ceilometer measurements (i.e. automatic cloud base hits), and derive a corresponding METAR-like message.
+• What: ampycloud refers to both a Python package and the algorithm at its core, designed to characterize cloud layers (i.e. sky coverage fraction and base height) using ceilometer measurements (i.e. cloud base hits), and derive a corresponding METAR-like message.
 A visual illustration of the algorithm is visible in Fig. 1.

 • Where: ampycloud lives in a dedicated repository under the MeteoSwiss organization on Github, where you can submit all your questions and bug reports.
 See Troubleshooting for more details.